 You will also complete at least one ethics course, many of which focus on the professional and ethical responsibilities within the field of computer science as well as the social impacts of technology.

-Visit the Academic Catalog for a complete course listing and to learn about the Computer Science minor.
+Visit the Academic Catalog for a complete course listing and to learn about the Computer Science minor and Robotics minor.

 Program Educational Objectives